forseti-security/forseti-security/_docs/configure/explain/index.md

 ### Using the playground

-IAM Explain playground is a simluator that allows you to inspect and modify the current state of a model.
+Explain playground is a simluator that allows you to inspect and modify the current state of a model.
 For example, `forseti_iam playground list_resources` displays all the resources available in the model.
 On its own, it enables you to set and check new policies.
 When